You are here

 What are shadow users?

-A shadow user is one that’s hidden in the Project Directory.
+A shadow user is a user who’s hidden in the Project Directory.
 Although that user has full access to the project, they can’t be seen by other users on that project.

 This can be useful, for example, in the case of a CEO who wants to oversee the project but doesn’t want to receive mail about it personally.
 While the shadow user can send email, they can’t be emailed directly by others.

 How do I manage an organization on my project that is no longer actively involved?

 Information for Clients